-Our ultimate goal is to get to ZERO preventable deaths!
+Our ultimate goal is to get to ZERO preventable patient deaths!

 Institute of Medicine releases report, To Err is Human: Building a Safer Health System, claims that as many as 98,000 people are dying in hospitals due to medical errors each year.
 Over the next decade, Founder Joe Kiani becomes passionate about how to significantly reduce this number.